nurse using computer at desk in hospital

 • Government supported, privately funded healthcare in Ireland has led to more than 14 primary and specialist care centres being constructed since 2016.

 • Providing seed capital: Relatively small amounts of seed capital from government can catalyse investment.
-For example, in Australia, the Primary Care Infrastructure Grant provided about AU$200,000 to expand facilities and incentivise community hub style services.4 This relatively modest financial support broke down initial barriers, helping to establish over 60 Superclinics.
+For example, in Australia, the Primary Care Infrastructure Grant provide about AU$200,000 to expand facilities and incentivise community hub style services.4 This relatively modest financial support broke down initial barriers, helping to establish over 60 Superclinics.

 • Offering flexible buy-in options: Many clinicians are happy to use a simple leasing model to participate in a hub.
 But for those seeking facility ownership as a way of building wealth, a Private (developer)-Private (clinician owned / equity)-Public (supported) partnerships could be used to provide this option, which would also reduce the initial outlay required by other parties.